-Answer: Yes, once you meet the requirements for an LCSW and gain approval by the Board, you may begin practicing social worker independently.
+Answer: Yes, once you meet the requirements for an LCSW and receive your license from the Board, you may begin practicing clinical social work independently.

-Question: For the two years of work experience required, can I count experience I gained years ago?
+Question: For the two years of supervised clinical social work experience required for LCSW licensure, can I count experience I gained years ago?

 Answer: Yes.
-As long as your social work experience was acquired after receiving your CSW and you received at least 30 hours per week, you can count experience from any time period.
+As long as your social work experience was acquired after receiving your CSW and you worked at least 20 hours per week, you can count experience from any time period.

 Question: What kinds of qualifications are required of the person supervising my experience?

-Answer: Supervisors must be LCSWs who have been licensed for at least three years and have completed the Board’s three-hour training course on supervision practices and methods.
+Answer: Supervisors must be LCSWs who have been licensed for at least three years and have completed a Board-approved three-hour training course on supervision practices and methods.

 Question: What kind of degree do I need to practice social work in Kentucky?

-Answer: Social workers need a bachelor’s degree in social work (BSW) or a master’s degree in social work (MSW) to practice social work in the state.
-To practice independently in Kentucky, you will need a master’s degree in social work from a program accredited by the Council on Social Work Education.
+Answer: Social workers need a bachelor’s degree in social work (BSW) or a master’s degree in social work (MSW) from a CSWE-accredited program to practice social work in the state.